AnishPatel526/AnishPatel526/README.md

 Passionate about Tech and Software Engineering.

-On the side, I love to try new food and workout.
+On the side, I love to travel and experience new things!

 [LinkedIn](https://linkedin.com/in/anish-patel1) [Portfolio](https://anishpatel.xyz)